Lymph nodes are part of the lymph system, a network of organs, nodes, ducts, and vessels that support the body's immune system.

 How Cancer Gets in the Lymph Nodes

 Cancer can start in the lymph nodes.
 This is called lymphoma.
-There are several types of lymphomas, such as non-Hodgkin lymphoma.
+There are several types of lymphomas, such as Hodgkin lymphoma or non-Hodgkin lymphoma.

 Cancer cells can also spread to the lymph nodes from a cancer in any part of the body.
 This is called metastatic cancer.
-Cancer cells break off from a tumor in the body and travel to an area of lymph nodes.
+Cancer cells may leave a tumor in the body and travel to an area of lymph nodes.
 The cancer cells often travel to nodes near the tumor first.

 How Cancer in Lymph Nodes is Found